civican/legisinfo/42-1/bills/C-78/bill_text.md

 **designated authority** means a person or entity that is designated by a province to exercise the powers or perform the duties and functions set out in sections 18.1 to 19.1 within the province. (**autorité désignée**)

-**designated jurisdiction** means a jurisdiction outside Canada — whether a country or a political subdivision of a country — that is designated under an Act that relates to the reciprocal enforcement of orders relating to support, of the province in which either of the former spouses **resides**. (**État désigné**)
+**designated jurisdiction** means a jurisdiction outside Canada — whether a country or a political subdivision of a country — that is designated under an Act that relates to the reciprocal enforcement of orders relating to support, of the province in which either of the former spouses resides. (**État désigné**)

 **responsible authority** means a person or entity that, in a designated jurisdiction, performs functions that are similar to those performed by the designated authority under subsection 19(4). (**autorité responsable**)